e-gov/GOVSSO/AccessToken.md

 - Access Token doesn't have `at_hash`, `nonce` and `sid` claims, that exist in ID Token;
 - Access Token always has identical values for `iss`, `birthdate`, `given_name`, `family_name`, `amr` and `acr` claims as the ID Token that is returned with the same `/oauth2/token` response;
 - Access Token also has identical values for `phone_number` and `phone_number_verified` claims if these claims exist in the ID Token;
+- Access Token also has identical values for `initiator` and `auth_time` claims in ID Token if these claims are present;

 **Phone number claims**

 If authentication request is performed with `phone` scope (e.g. `scope=openid%20phone`) and user's phone number is known (currently only when user has authenticated with Mobile-ID), then GovSSO will issue Access Tokens with the following additional claims.

 | Access Token element (claim) | example | explanation |